mvhaen/Murdoc/README.md

 Create a new Murdoc project and publish it to html.

- > murdoc --create folder-name --watch --server --output=html
+ > murdoc --create --docs folder-name --watch --serve --output=html

 Next direct your browser to <http://localhost:4000> and you will see the Murdoc documentation.
 The next time you want to work on a project you can use: